NabeelAref98/activedirectorylab/README.md

 <h2>Here are some common issues that can be handled with Active Directory</h2>

-- DNS Configuration Problems: Active Directory heavily relies on proper DNS configuration for its functionality.
-Misconfigurations can lead to issues with domain name resolution, which can affect communication between devices on the network.
+DNS Configuration Problems: Active Directory relies on proper DNS configuration.
+Misconfigurations can lead to issues with domain name resolution, affecting communication between devices on the network.
+By correcting the DNS settings in Active Directory, these issues can be resolved.

-- Active Directory Replication Problems: This occurs when changes made on one domain controller (like adding a new user) don’t get replicated to other domain controllers.
-This can lead to inconsistencies in the Active Directory database across different servers.
+Active Directory Replication Problems: Changes made on one domain controller (like adding a new user) may not get replicated to other domain controllers, leading to inconsistencies.
+Active Directory provides tools to troubleshoot and fix replication errors.

-- Security Issues: These can arise from legacy management of the enterprise Microsoft platform going back a decade or more.
-For example, thinking an Active Directory domain is the security boundary can impact the design of security controls and may introduce vulnerabilities.
+Security Issues: Active Directory is key in managing credentials and permissions in the IT infrastructure.
+Frequent invalid user accesses, account lockouts, permission errors, etc., can be tracked and fixed using Active Directory.

-- Issues with Group Policies: Sometimes, Group Policies may not apply correctly or may cause unexpected behavior on client computers.
+Group Policy Issues: Sometimes, Group Policies may not apply correctly or may cause unexpected behavior on client computers.
+Active Directory allows administrators to troubleshoot and modify these policies as needed.

-- Active Directory Admins Logging on to Untrusted Systems: If admins log onto untrusted systems (non-DCs, regular workstations, servers, etc.), malicious code could potentially compromise their credentials.
+User Account Lockouts: Frequent account lockouts can be a significant issue in large organizations.
+Active Directory provides tools to identify the source of the lockouts and resolve them.

+Logon Failures: Logon failures can occur due to various reasons like incorrect credentials, account lockouts, etc. Active Directory helps in diagnosing the cause of these failures and fixing them.